-By Mark McCollough
+By: Mark McCollough

 Life as a bird rehabilitator is not always pleasant.
-On a day in May, Marc Payne and Diane Winn at Avian Haven said good-bye to an old friend.
-A month previous, an adult bald eagle was found floundering on the shore near Mount Desert Island.
+On a day in May, Marc Payne and Diane Winn at Avian Haven said goodbye to an old friend.
+A month before, an adult bald eagle was found floundering on the shore near Mount Desert Island.

 It was wearing a heavily worn aluminum band.
-Tracing the faded numbers 629-12255, Marc and Diane learned it was banded by Maine’s eagle biologist, Charlie Todd, in a nest in New Brunswick in 1983.
-At 36 years-old, this eagle was the oldest known living eagle in Maine!
+Tracing the faded numbers, 629-12255, Marc and Diane learned it was banded by Maine’s eagle biologist, Charlie Todd, in a nest in New Brunswick in 1983.
+At 36-years-old, this eagle was the oldest known living eagle in Maine!

-Unfortunately, the old eagle did not recover from its injuries, and it was deemed non-releasable.
+Unfortunately, the old eagle did not recover from its injuries.
+It was deemed non-releasable.
 Marc and Diane hoped to keep the mild-mannered bird at their facility as a surrogate to help calm other eagles that were healing, but it developed osteoarthritis in the left knee and could not stand.

-By federal law, you and I cannot possess eagle feathers or parts.
-Native Americans are the only people who can.
-In 1994 after meeting with 300 tribal leaders, President Bill Clinton signed an executive order that required all deceased eagles be sent to the National Eagle Repository.
+In 1994, after meeting with 300 tribal leaders, President Bill Clinton signed an executive order requiring all deceased eagles be sent to the National Eagle Repository.
 Eagles have long held great importance among Native Americans.
-They can obtain a permit to obtain the carcasses and feathers of bald and golden eagles for use in religious and cultural ceremonies.
+They can obtain a permit to get the carcasses and feathers of bald and golden eagles for religious and cultural ceremonies.

 The eagle remains are used to create intricate headdresses, dance shawls, and other pieces for religious and cultural ceremonies.
 Many eagles have made the return trip to Maine to be distributed among the Penobscot, Passamaquoddy, Micmac, and Maliseet tribes.
 Sometimes tribal elders apply to the repository and disperse feathers to honor other members.

-Some tribes use eagle wings to bless newborns and guide the souls of those that have recently died.
-For many tribes, eagles possess great power to help with healing and to give people strength, courage, wisdom, and generosity.
-Eagle feathers are highly esteemed and are kept in a sacred manner until used at a time or prayer or ceremony.
+Some tribes use eagle wings to bless newborns and guide the souls of those who have recently died.
+For many tribes, eagles possess tremendous power to heal, giving people strength, courage, wisdom, and generosity.
+Eagle feathers are highly esteemed and kept in a sacred manner until used at a time or prayer or ceremony.
 Accepting an eagle feather is one of the highest honors a Native American can receive.